 Back to the position above, white has the usual space advantage, the rooks have already been swapped so now it is time to maneuver and outplay his opponent.
 It must be said that here too black had equal chances, but the margin for error is so small that one slight imprecision is enough.

 In general, it seems like white has a pleasant advantage in this endgame, although black can probably hold with perfect play.
 The maneuver with Bd1-c2 and Ne2, followed by g4 and f4 later seems like the most promising plan for white.
-All this, together with the fixing move a4-a5, have the idea of keeping the option of playing on the queenside with the b2-b4 rupture.
+All this, together with the fixing move a4-a5, has the idea of keeping the option of playing on the queenside with the b2-b4 rupture.

 We hope you have enjoyed reading this article and learned something new about such positions.
 Thank you for reading and feel free to share your thoughts with us!